-A film apparently designed to be described only by the word Ghost Story never tries to outright terrify viewers and only occasionally aims for anything truly shocking or disorienting.
+A film apparently designed to be described only by the word "eccentric," Ghost Story never tries to outright terrify viewers and only occasionally aims for anything truly shocking or disorienting.
 Much of the running time simply soaks in the rich period atmosphere and refined performances, which might not sit too well with many horror fans (particularly those who encountered this under its more common home video title, Madhouse Mansion).
-However, the riveting presence of Faithfull and unusual music score by Pink Floyd collaborator Ron Geesin keep things on track as director Weeks (in his second and final horror film after Amicus’ I, Monster) weaves the past and present story threads together into a sly finale.
-While Shelley has little to do, the rest of the excellent cast acquit themselves well with the male leads in particular getting plenty of juicy dialogue to enjoy as university colleagues not all exactly on the best of terms.
-Disc two features a very extensive new documentary, “Ghost Stories,” whose 72-minute running time puts it close to the main feature in terms of value.
+However, the riveting presence of Faithfull and unusual music score by Pink Floyd collaborator Ron Geesin keep things on track as director Weeks (in his second and final horror film after Amicus’ I, Monster)

+For such an obscure film, Nucleus Films went all out with a laudably extensive special two-disc DVD edition in 2009 containing everything you could possibly want to know about the production.
+The transfer is taken from the BBC’s master, probably the best one lying around at the time, and is presented moderately widescreen at 1.66:1 (not the 1.85:1 noted on the packaging).
+The film was originally shot more open than what's seen here so the ancient VHS actually has a sliver of extraneous information at the top and bottom.
+The image quality is definitely a huge step up from the VHS days, though by current standards it’s definitely on the soft side.
+The first disc contains the feature film along with the rarely-seen (and very long) theatrical trailer and a thorough audio commentary with Weeks and moderator Sam Umland, which covers Weeks’ considerable difficulties getting his films off the ground and completed to his satisfaction along with the headaches of dealing with distribution.
+Disc two features a very extensive new documentary, “Ghost Stories” (72m29s) whose running time puts it close to the main feature in terms of value.
 Weeks, Dann, Melvin, Shelley, and Geeson appear along with Kim Newman for an overview of the entire production, which features some great anecdotes about the vintage costumes (especially poor Dann who had the most unflattering ensemble of the bunch), the ill-fated MacKerrell (who’s actually quite good in his only notable film role), Faithfull’s severe addiction problems, and the various artistic and period influences on the film.
-Also included are a host of Weeks short films and commercials including “Owen’s War,” “Deserted Station,” “The Camp” (all 1965), the wonderfully atmospheric “Moods of a Victorian Church” (1967), “Two at Thursday,” Tigon’s “1917” (both 1968), and the Kenneth Anger-ish “Flesh” (1968), with the last two shorts presented in anamorphic 2.35:1 widescreen (the rest are standard 4:3).
-Also included are a Weeks commercial for “Chelsea Cobbler,” pdfs of the original press book and a making-of overview, the alternate “spooky” opening title sequence created for the Madhouse Mansion version, liner notes by Darius Drewe Shimon, and bonus Nucleus trailers for Death Ship, London Voodoo, Bloodbath at the House of Death, The Ugliest Woman in the World, Varietease and Teaserama.
+Also included are a host of Weeks short films and commercials including “Owen’s War” (4m58s), “Deserted Station” (5m44s), “The Camp” (4m26s) (all 1965), the wonderfully atmospheric “Moods of a Victorian Church” (1m17s) (1967), “Two at Thursday” (10m42s) (1968), Tigon’s “1917” (34m12s) (1968) which would make an interesting companion to the 2019 Sam Mendes film of the same name, and the Kenneth Anger-ish “Flesh” (2m48s) (1968), with the last two shorts presented in anamorphic 2.35:1 widescreen (the rest are standard 4:3).
+Also included are a crazy Weeks commercial for “Chelsea Cobbler” (47s), pdfs of the original press book and a making-of overview, the alternate “spooky” opening title sequence created for the Madhouse Mansion version, liner notes by Darius Drewe Shimon, and bonus Nucleus trailers for Death Ship, London Voodoo, Bloodbath at the House of Death, The Ugliest Woman in the World, Varietease and Teaserama.